ACTCollaboration/tilec/README.rst

 =======

 `tILe-C` is ILC in tiles.
-It is both a library for CMB foregrounds and harmonic ILC as well as a set of pipeline scripts designed primarily for componenet separation of high-resolution ground-based CMB maps that might have inhomogenous, anisotropic and inhomogenously anisotropic noise.
+It is both a library for CMB foregrounds and harmonic ILC as well as a set of pipeline scripts designed primarily for component separation of high-resolution ground-based CMB maps that might have inhomogenous, anisotropic and inhomogenously anisotropic noise.